Our Programs

 Your child will stay in a cabin with 6 - 10 fellow campers of the same age and gender, along with 2 - 3 counselors.

-• Will my child be sleeping outside at any point during his/her Summer Camp session?
+• Will my child be sleeping outside at any point during their Summer Camp session?

-Yes!
 Sleeping outside under a star-filled sky creates wonderful camp memories.
-Every camper will have the opportunity to sleep outside one night during their stay at Camp.
-Our 9 - 15 year old campers will sleep out at our Tipi Village, while our 16 - 18 year old campers participate in an overnight backpack trip.
+Many campers will have the opportunity to sleep outside one night during their stay at Camp.
+Our 13 - 15 year old campers will sleep out at our Outpost Village, while our 16 - 18 year old campers participate in an overnight backpack trip.
 All campers are reviewed by our Camp Doctor and Nurses to ensure they are able to participate.

 • How does my child get to Camp?

 To best serve our campers and their families, we offer FREE round-trip bus transportation from several Southland locations.
 On your child’s Camp application, please indicate the location from which you would like us to pick-up and drop-off your child.
-Directions to the pick-up location and the times when you should plan to arrive at the location will be mailed to you with your confirmation.
-Should your child be coming to Camp from a location outside of Southern California, please contact our office to arrange pick up from local airports.
+Directions to the pick-up location and the times when you should plan to arrive at the location will be emailed to you with your confirmation.

 We use luxury busses with trained and certified drivers, air conditioning and on-board bathrooms.
 Each bus will be supervised by our Camp Staff, with one staff member serving as the Bus Leader.
 Each Bus Leader has emergency supplies, contact information and training in emergency procedures to ensure the safest possible trip for your child’s initial experience of their Camp session.

-• Can I call my child while he/she is at Camp?
+• Can I call my child while they are at Camp?

 One of our goals at Camp is to help campers develop and experience a sense of independence.
 To this end, we discourage campers from calling home.
-Pay phones are not available to campers at the site, and due to our mountain location, cell phone service is not available.
-Therefore, we would appreciate you speaking with your child before Camp, encouraging them to write letters home and to expect letters from you.
+One of our Camp policies is to ask Campers to be disconnected from their cell phone while at Camp.
+Therefore, we would appreciate you speaking with your child before Camp, encouraging them to write letters home and to expect messages from you.
+You can send a physical letter to your child or send them an email through the Camp staff.
+You will receive directions on how to do this at Camper drop-off.

 If there is an emergency and you should need to speak with the Camp Ronald McDonald for Good Times® Staff, we can be contacted on site at (951) 659-4609.

-• How do I contact my child when he/she is at Camp?
+• How do I contact my child when they are at Camp?

 Campers love to hear how much you miss them and that you hope they are having a great experience.